List of stations on the Central Railroad of New Jersey

 The following is a list of all stations on the Central Railroad of New Jersey, including the line they were on, the date service began and ceased, and notes on the station's current status.

 Main Line

 Perth Amboy & Elizabethport Branch and New York & Long Branch RR

 At Elizabethport, the Jersey Central's Perth Amboy & Elizabethport Branch split from the Main Line and ran as far as South Amboy, where it became the New York and Long Branch Railroad.
 The NY&LB ran as far as Bay Head Junction, NJ and was owned and operated jointly by the CNJ and PRR.
 At Woodbridge Jct, the Pennsylvania Railroad's Perth Amboy & Woodbridge Branch from the mainline at Rahway met the Perth Amboy & Elizabethport and the PRR had trackage rights south to the NY&LB.
+Currently the line is used for freight as the Chemical Coast.

 Freehold Branch

 South from Matawan, the CNJ operated the following stations:

 Seashore Branch

 East from Matawan, the CNJ operated the following stations: